0xk1f0/rwpspread/README.md

 # rwpspread

-WIP Wallpaper Multi-Monitor Utility written in Rust
+WIP Wallpaper Utility written in Rust

+## Features

+- Spans an input wallpaper across all monitors
+- Intended to work alongside [Hyprland](https://hyprland.org/)
-Code quality is probably pretty poor as I'm new to Rust
+- Code quality is probably pretty poor as I'm new to Rust

 ## Building